-Merpati Airlines was established in 1962 by the Indonesian government as the second-state airline.
-Currently it is a major domestic airline with service to over 25 destinations in Indonesia, as well as flying to East Timor and Malaysia.
-The history of this airline has been a financial mess and as of January 2015 the airline is not operating any flights.
+Merpati Airlines was established in 1962 by the Indonesian government as a second-state airline.
+Currently, it is a major domestic airline with service to over 25 destinations in Indonesia, as well as flying to East Timor and Malaysia.
+The history of this airline has been a financial mess and as of January 2015, the airline is not operating any flights.
 The fate of the airline is up in the air as the Indonesian government has promised to invest the money they need to start flying again.

 8. Daallo Airlines

-This two-star safety rated airlines has some of the worst passenger reviews in regards to safety, cleanliness and service.
-Daallo Airlines is a Somali owned airline with its headquarters in Dubai and its main operating hub at Djibouti–Ambouli International Airport.
+This two-star safety-rated airline has some of the worst passenger reviews in regards to safety, cleanliness, and service.
+Daallo Airlines is a Somali-owned airline with its headquarters in Dubai and its main operating hub at Djibouti–Ambouli International Airport.
 Destinations include the Horn of Africa and the Arabian Peninsula.
 Facts and information are hard to come by about this airline and perhaps this is what makes it even more unsafe.

 7. Ariana Afghan Airways

-Due to its age and history the safety record of Arian Afghan Airways is not a pretty one.
-As of 2014 they had written off 19 aircrafts and counted a total of 154 casualties.
-Although most of these incidents occurred in the late 1990’s; there are enough of them to justify a low safety rating.
+Due to its age and history, the safety record of Arian Afghan Airways is not a pretty one.
+As of 2014 they had written off 19 aircraft and counted a total of 154 casualties.
+Although most of these incidents occurred in the late 1990s; there are enough of them to justify a low safety rating.
 No internationally recognized safety audit certificate also bumps this airline down to two stars.
 Currently operating to three domestic sites and seven international destinations it seems this airline isn’t proactive in trying to earn further safety accreditation.